19 [Truly] Helpful Ways to Make Friends as an Adult

 Healthline also goes over some important key factors so that you can have success in finding the right counselor.
 I’d check it out, it’s good to not waste your time or money on someone who doesn’t want to really help.

-Activities and Places to Make Adult Friends
+Places to Make Friends as an Adult

 A group of friends sitting on a stairwell, posing for a photo.